-In 2012, Wei, at age thirteen, was accepted to the prestigious Curtis Institute of Music where she studies with professors Gary Graffman and Robert McDonald.
-Before that, Wei entered the Shenzhen Arts school at age nine, studying with Kang Yongze.
-She went on to study at the elementary and then middle schools of the Shanghai Conservatory of Music with Tang Zhe.
-She is pursuing her Bachelor Degree at The Curtis Institute of Music.
+In 2012, at age thirteen, Wei was accepted to the prestigious Curtis Institute of Music in Philadelphia where she studies with Gary Graffman and Robert McDonald.
+Before that, Wei entered the Shenzhen Arts school with the highest score at age eight.
+She was accepted with the highest score again to the middle school of the Shanghai Conservatory of Music with Tang Zhe at age nine.
+Wei is pursuing her Bachelor Degree at The Curtis Institute of Music.

 PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS